0x62/LocalPrinter/README.md

 # LocalPrinter

 IoT Pi printer based on the Cashino CSN-A2 receipt printer.
 Heavily inspired by Berg Little Printers.

+**🚨 Alpha: This project is under active development.
+It's likely to break at any time.**

 ## Parts